dpacheco0921/CMTK_matlab_wrapper/README.md

 # CMTK_matlab_wrapper
-Matlab functions to interphase with CMTK toolbox
+Matlab functions to interface with CMTK toolbox